DallanQ/citadels/QA.md

 > If the Bishop is assasinated, can the Warlord (or Diplomat) destroy (or swap) one of his buildings?

-A dead Bishop is not protected from the Warlord/Diplomat.
+Yes he can.
+A dead Bishop is not protected from the Warlord or Diplomat.

 [faq-10-questions-need-answering](https://boardgamegeek.com/thread/86522/faq-10-questions-need-answering)